John Whitgift Academy Admissions Policy for the Academic Year 2022-2023

-All schools have a Published Admission Number (PAN) for the entry year.
-If the number of applications for places at a particular school is higher than the Published Admission Number (PAN) set for the school, applications will be considered against the criteria set out below.
+The Academy has a Published Admission Number (PAN) for the entry year of 210.
+If the number of applications for places is higher than the Published Admission Number (PAN), applications will be considered against the criteria set out below.
 After the admission of children with an education, health and care plan (EHCP) where the school is recorded in the plan, we will use the following factors, in priority order, to decide which children will be given places.
 (In addition, please note that we will always give priority to those who have actually applied for places over those who fulfil any of the criteria but have not actually made an application.)